PavleProd/Docker-Image/README.md

 # Docker Image
- Docker image for Python web server and MySQL database
+ Docker image for Python web server and MySQL database.

 Starting image(you need to have docker desktop app): docker compese up --build